Pollution control - Clean Air Act 1993

 The whole of the borough of Haringey is a Smoke Control area where the emission of smoke from chimneys of dwellings is prohibited.
 Smoke from industrial or commercial premises is carefully controlled by orders under the Clean Air Act.
 This means that only authorised fuels can be burned.
 These include:

-There is a recent trend for people to open up old fireplaces to use the old open fire.
+There is a recent trend for people to open up old fireplaces to use as an open fire.
 This is illegal unless one of the above smokeless fuels is used.

 Tel 020 8489 1335